Esomeprazole

-Esomeprazole, sold under the brand name Nexium among others, is a medication which reduces stomach acid.
+Esomeprazole, sold under the brand name Nexium [or Neksium] among others, is a medication which reduces stomach acid.
 It is used to treat gastroesophageal reflux disease, peptic ulcer disease, and Zollinger–Ellison syndrome.
-Effectiveness is similar to other proton pump inhibitors (PPIs).
+Its effectiveness is similar to that of other proton pump inhibitors (PPIs).
 It is taken by mouth or injection into a vein.

 Common side effects include headache, constipation, dry mouth, and abdominal pain.
-Serious side effects may include angioedema, Clostridium difficile infection, and pneumonia.
+Serious side effects may include angioedema, Clostridioides difficile infection, and pneumonia.
 Use in pregnancy appears to be safe, while safety during breastfeeding is unclear.
-Esomeprazole is the (S)-(−)-isomer of omeprazole.
+Esomeprazole is the (S)-(−)-enantiomer (or less specifically the S-isomer) of omeprazole.
 It works by blocking H+/K+-ATPase in the parietal cells of the stomach.

 It was patented in 1993 and approved for medical use in 2000.
-It is available as a generic medication and sold over the counter in a number of countries.
-In 2020, it was the 122nd most commonly prescribed medication in the United States, with more than 5million prescriptions.
-It is also available without a prescription in the United States, as well as in the United Kingdom.
+It is available as a generic medication and sold over the counter in several countries.
+In 2023, it was the 147th most commonly prescribed medication in the United States, with more than 3 million prescriptions.
+In Australia, it was one of the top ten most-prescribed medications between 2017 and 2023.
+It is also available in lower dose formulations without a prescription in the United States, the United Kingdom as well as Australia, Canada, and New Zealand.